Database Research Group

 The Database Group at the University of Waterloo is one of the largest such

-students.
+groups.
 The group's research is broad-based addressing both extending and

 enhancing database management systems (DBMS), and data management for new domains.